for everything you need to know about strata...

 Top

-This type of insurance is probably the one most people are familiar with and lot owners should carefully consider taking out contents insurance to ensure their property (ie their lot) is protected from damage, fire, theft or loss.
+This type of insurance is probably the one most people are familiar with and lot owners should carefully consider taking out contents insurance to ensure their property (i.e. their lot) is protected from damage, fire, theft or loss.

 Everything within the lot, which doesn't form part of the building, should be insured under a contents policy.
-Items such as furniture and furnishings, floorcoverings and wallcoverings, light fittings, clothes, appliances and equipment, paintings, personal items and so on should all be covered under a contents policy.
+Items such as furniture and furnishings, floor-coverings and wall-coverings, light fittings, clothes, appliances and equipment, paintings, personal items and so on should all be covered under a contents policy.

-Often there's much confusion as to whether items are covered under the Owners Corporation's insurance or whether they're covered under the owner's contents policy.
-Therefore owners need to discuss these issues with both the insurer (or broker) AND the Executive Committee PRIOR to taking out a policy so that it's very clear, right from the outset, what's covered by what insurance.
+Often there's much confusion as to whether some items are covered under the Owners Corporation's insurance or whether they're covered under the owner's contents policy.
+Therefore owners need to discuss these issues with both the insurer (or broker) AND the Strata Committee PRIOR to taking out a policy so that it's very clear, right from the outset, what's covered by what insurance.

 An IMPORTANT TIP - it's no good waiting until something happens only to find out that the insurance you signed up for doesn't quite go far enough leaving you 'out of pocket' if something happens so make sure you know all the details well ahead of time.

 Yet ANOTHER TIP - Not having the correct insurances or enough cover can prove to be an extremely costly exercise IF anything just happens to go wrong.
 As the old saying goes: "It's much better to be safe than sorry".
-So make sure you have the correct insurances AND that there's enough cover.
+So make sure you and your contractors have the correct insurances AND that there's enough cover.

 After all, insurance has a very specific purpose and it's definition says it all....